Tax guide

 • Record a computation note for the HRA exemption calculation and any other deductions claimed.

-• File only after the figures are fully supportable, then e-verify within the allowed timeline.
+• Complete HRA claim 16 filing only after the figures are supportable, then e-verify within the allowed timeline.

 • Claiming HRA while having selected the new regime — this is not permitted.